 Reference intakes for macronutrients

 Reference intakes (RI) are the maximum amount of calories and nutrients you should eat on average in a day, according to European legislation that was based on research done by the European Food Safety Authority (EFSA).
-The suggested intakes used for labelling purposes, shown below, are based on a daily energy intake of 8400 kJ/2000 kcal.
+The suggested intakes used for labeling purposes, shown below, are based on a daily energy intake of 8400 kJ/2000 kcal.

 - Energy: 8400 kJ/2000 kcal